ARDG-NRAO/LibRA/README.md

 [`libparafeed`](https://github.com/sanbee/parafeed.git) in the figures is a standalone library for embedded user interface used for command-line configuration of LibRA apps.

-[`libhpg`](https://gitlab.nrao.edu/mpokorny/hpg.git) is a standalone library that deploys the compute-intensive calculations for imaging on a GPU or a CPU core (like the resampling of irregular data to and from a regular grid -- a.k.a. "gridding" and "degridding" in RA jargon).
-This library is built on the [`Kokkos`](https://github.com/kokkos/kokkos.git) framework for performance portable implemention.
+[`libhpg`](https://gitlab.nrao.edu/mpokorny/hpg.git) is a standalone library that deploys the compute-intensive calculations for imaging on a GPU or a CPU core (like the re-sampling of irregular data to and from a regular grid -- a.k.a. "gridding" and "degridding" in RA jargon).
+This library is built on the [`Kokkos`](https://github.com/kokkos/kokkos.git) framework for performance portable implementation.

 ### Standalone Applications (apps)
 Standalone applications (apps) give access to algorithms via commandline options in the `NAME=Val0[,Val1,...]` format, or via an embedded interactive user interface.
 More detailed documentation for the user interfaces can be found via the following links: